Low hanging fruit you shouldn't overlook

 2. Using Prospecting Lists

-Everyone tells their students to only approach people they know.
-This list includes neighbors, family and friends.
+Everyone tells their students only to approach people they know.
+This list includes neighbors, family, and friends.
 But what does this mean?
-At best, it’s an overused slogan that only provides a vague guideline.
-Most people don’t pay much attention to it anyway.
+At best, it's an overused slogan that only provides a vague guideline.
+Most people don't pay much attention to it anyway.

 Learn more about prospect lists